-Your notebook should contain between 1000-2000 words of prose in markdown sections, and between 100-250 lines of code (not counting comments).
+Your notebook should roughly contain between 1000-2000 words of prose in markdown sections and between 100-250 lines of code (not counting comments).

 In addition to submitting your tutorial, each student will be required to grade two other tutorials.
 These peer evaluations will factor partly into your final grade for the tutorial.
 When evaluating other students’ submissions, you will use the rubric described in the next section.

-Grading will be done on a point scale, (0-100), and will be factor in the different elements as follows:
+Grading will be done on a point scale, (0-100) and will be factored in the different elements as follows:

 - 5% - tutorial proposal